Possession (Prohibited Substances – Criminal)

 Film Noir fans can see the 1958 film The Lineup for a cinematic portrayal of this smuggling technique.

 Is a blind mule guilty of criminal possession of drugs in their car?

 Now, is the “blind mule” guilty of criminal possession, even though she had no knowledge of it?
 The answer is “no.” (Whether a jury could wrongly find the mule guilty is another matter.)
 To say “knowing possession” is redundant.
 Why?

 Without knowledge, there can be no possession crime

 For criminal law purposes, “possession” requires and must include “knowledge” of the thing possessed.
 A person is not criminally responsible for possessing a thing unless she knows of its existence, regardless of where found.
 A possession attorney must be able to explain this to a jury in a way that jurors can understand.

 But possession is more than just knowledge

 Courts define criminal possession as contraband within the “dominion and control” of the person.
-Even if a person knows that an item is contraband and knows where it is located, that is not enough to prove that the item was within that person’s “dominion and control.”
+Even if a person knows that an item is contraband and knows where it is; that is not enough to prove that it was within that person’s “dominion and control.”